Forest City Cleveland: NWSL expansion bid

 Cleveland Pro Soccer presented a bid for the 15th NWSL expansion team.
 Cleveland was among four finalist teams, including Boston, San Francisco and Tampa.
 The expansion team was eventually granted to NWSL Boston in December 2022.

 NWSL commissioner Jessica Berman announced in November 2023 that the league would add a 16th team by 2026.

 In October 2023, Cleveland Pro Soccer announced the group was preparing to present a bid for the 16th NWSL expansion team.
 The team would be the first and only professional women's soccer team in the state of Ohio.
 Cleveland's potential as a home for both a MLS (Next) and NWSL team is enhanced by its unique sports profile.
-Like two of the other NWSL cities (Louisville, KY and Cary, NC), Cleveland does not have an MLS team; the closest team is the Columbus Crew, two hours away.
+Like two of the other NWSL cities (Louisville, Kentucky and Cary, North Carolina), Cleveland does not have an MLS team; the closest team is the Columbus Crew, two hours away.
 Additionally Cleveland has the smallest population of any city with an MLB (Guardians), NFL (Browns) and NBA (Cavaliers) franchise.
 The success of the record-setting 2024 NCAA Women's Final Four in Cleveland demonstrated the growing popularity of women's sports.
-Gallagher and Murphy report that – with no team, no logo, no name and no stadium – they already have 13,000 pledges to purchase season tickets, demonstrating potential support for a team.
+Gallagher and Murphy report that – with no team, no logo, no name and no stadium – they already had 13,000 pledges to purchase season tickets, demonstrating potential support for a team.

-New stadium efforts
+Stadium

 In an interview with Front Office Sports, co-founders Gallagher and Murphy said a stadium plan would be important for attracting an NWSL team to the city.
 In February 2024, the Ohio House of Representatives earmarked funding for "Cleveland Women's Soccer Stadium".

 Gallagher and Murphy are seeking $90 million in government investment from city, county and state sources via admission tax and public revenue bonds, to build a new stadium, seating 13,000, in downtown Cleveland.
 They propose investing $193 million on their own for the stadium, practice facilities and on both the NWSL and MLS Next teams.
-The stadium would also host high school and college events as well as act as a concert venue on as many as 60 occasions/year.
+The stadium would also host high school and college events as well as act as a concert venue on as many as 60 occasions per year.
 The structure will be the first public/private stadium in the US that focuses on women's sports, according to Murphy.

+Club crest and colors

+The club's crest is a hexagonal shape inspired by the Art Deco geometry of Cleveland's historic architecture and depicts a tree with twelve leaves to represent the eleven players on the pitch and the Cleveland community.
+The roots of the tree form the shape of the Lake Erie shoreline of northern Ohio.
+The team's colors are referred to as Forest City Green, Lake Erie Midnight, and Golden Era.